 Legal English has been referred to as a “sublanguage”.
 This term suggests that legal English differs from ordinary language in vocabulary, morphology, syntax, and semantics, as well as other linguistic features.
-Specialized use of certain terms and linguistic patterns govern the teaching of legal language: meaning that “we study legal language as a kind of second language, a specialized use of vocabulary, phrases, and syntax that helps us to communicate more easily with each other.
+Specialised use of certain terms and linguistic patterns govern the teaching of legal language: meaning that “we study legal language as a kind of the language, a specialised use of vocabulary, phrases, and syntax that helps us to communicate more easily with each other.
+Legal English qualifications include the ILEC and the TOLES

-Employment Rights Act An employee is defined as “an individual who has entered into or works under (or, where the employment has ceased worked under) a contract of employment.
-A contract of employment means a contract of service or apprenticeship or a contract personally to execute any work or labour.”
+Employment Rights Act A contract of employment means a contract of service or apprenticeship or a contract personally to execute any work or labour.

 National Minimum Wage Act The National Minimum Wage rate per hour depends on your age and whether you’re an apprentice – you must be at least school leaving age to get it.